niranjana1997/MERN_Stack_Shopping_application/README.md

 # React_Shopping_Application
-This repository contains a front-end e-commerce web application built using ReactJS,
+This repository contains a front-end e-commerce web application built using ReactJS

 ## Snapshots and Videos of the Pages
 ### Home Page: